BlastSlimey/Archipelago/worlds/shapez_2/docs/new_to_ap.md

 If you play a singleplayer randomizer, you can jump straight ahead into the gameplay.
 Otherwise, I'd recommend reading the tutorials on https://archipelago.gg since that requires a bit more knowledge if you don't have someone else who hosts the "multiworld".

+If you have any questions, bugs to report, or need help with something (either this game or AP in general), join the Archipelago Discord server and look for the shapez 2 thread in `#future-game-design`.